 How to Fix SiteOrigin Contact Form Not Sending Email

 In This Article

 SiteOrigin’s contact form has its own spam protection.
 If the spam protection settings are not configured properly on the site, it can cause problems while submitting the form.

 First, from the WordPress dashboard, open the page on which you have the contact form.

 Click on the pencil icon below the title to open the Layout Block settings.

 Hover your mouse over the SiteOrigin contact form widget and click on Edit.
 That’ll open the window with the contact form settings.

-Click on Done to save the changes.
-Now test the contact form on the frontend to check if the SiteOrigin contact form not sending email issues is fixed.
+When you’re done editing, click on Done to save the changes.
+Now test the contact form on the frontend to check if your contact form is sending emails more reliably.

 If the above troubleshooting steps don’t help, the next step is to install the WP Mail SMTP plugin.